Keibert Ruiz Player Props: Nationals vs. Cubs

 Keibert Ruiz At The Plate

-- He has homered in two of 24 games played this year, and in 1.9% of his plate appearances.
+- He has gone deep in two of 25 games played this year, and in 1.9% of his plate appearances.

-- He has scored in six of 24 games so far this year.
+- He has scored in six games this year (24.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.